Unakkum Enakkum: Plot

-Santhosh apologized to Muthupandi for the misunderstandings and requested him to get Kavitha married to him.
+Santhosh apologised to Muthupandi for the misunderstandings and requested him to get Kavitha married to him.
 Hence Muthupandi came with a challenge.
 He allotted an acre of agricultural land to Santhosh and asked him to do farming there.
 Santhosh, in order to prove his love for Kavitha, challenged him that he would cultivate one more bundle in the end.
 When Muthupandi agreed, Santhosh started work, although he didn't know farming.
 Santhosh tried hard to do farming, and somehow, he managed to learn cultivation.
 Krishnan came to Tenkasi to confront Kavitha and Muthpandi and bring back Santhosh.
 He saw Santhosh living a typical farmer's life, and eating plain rice with chilli powder and got triggered emotionally.
 He tried to convince Santhosh and asked him to come back to London.
 When Santhosh said that he believed in his love for Kavitha and didn't wish to return, Krishnan went to confront Kavitha, who was the cause for his son's condition.

-Krishnan overheard Kavitha's conversation with her servant and realized that she too had been sleeping on the floor despite cold conditions and proper bed and was eating the same food as Santhosh.
+Krishnan overheard Kavitha's conversation with her servant and realised that she too had been sleeping on the floor despite cold conditions and proper bed and was eating the same food as Santhosh.
 Krishnan felt overwhelmed thinking about the young lovers and blessed Kavitha.
 He also told her that their true love would win and asked her to stay strong.

 Meanwhile, JP and Shalu wanted Santhosh to lose so that he would return.
 They sought help from a local goon named "Mark" Mayandi to distract Santhosh.
 Also, there was a factionist named Sivaji, a local rich man in the village.
 His son wanted to marry Kavitha at any cost.
 The cultivation was completed, and rice grains were bundled in both Santhosh and Muthupandi’s farms.

 One night, when Sivaji's son tried to burn Santhosh's land, it backfired, and Mayandi intervened the chaos and got burned on his back.
 He also set the shed on fire where Santhosh was staying.
 Everyone tried to extinguish the fire and Santhosh rescued Muthupandi from a near accident due to the fire.
 Also, he saved Kavitha’s horse doll.
 On the day before the counting, Mayandi took a few bundles from Santhosh and placed it along with Muthupandi’s so that Santhosh would lose the challenge.
 The next day, Muthupandi revealed to his guardian, a railway manager that he added extra bundles in Santhosh's so that he could win.
 He also revealed that Santhosh was the right match for his sister.
 Santhosh won the challenge as he had cultivated more compared to Muthupandi, following which he agreed for their wedding.